asteinarson/knemm/README.md

   CatalogProduct:
     ___version: 1
     # This is a table ref to CatalogProduct :
-    product: # Below two columns are our explicit dependencies for products
+    product: # Below three columns are our explicit dependencies for products
       id: int pk            # We need the ID to be unique integers
       sku: varchar unique   # varchar (with no length) is the simplest string datatype.
       price: float          # float is enough for us, it allows for double or decimal as well